Chapter 2: Is Matter around us Pure

 In each of the following a force, F is acting on an object of mass, m.
 The direction of displacement is from west to east shown by the longer arrow.
 Observe the diagrams carefully and state whether the work done by the force is negative, positive or zero.

 Soni says that the acceleration in an object could be zero even when several forces are acting on it.
 Do you agree with her?
 Why?

 Find the energy in kW h consumed in 10 hours by four devices of power 500 W each.

 A freely falling object eventually stops on reaching the ground.
 What happens to its kinetic energy?

-NCERT solutions for Class 9 Science chapter 11 - Work and Energy
+NCERT solutions for Class 9 Science Textbook chapter 11 - Work and Energy

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 NCERT textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

 Using NCERT Class 9 solutions Work and Energy exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 9 prefer NCERT Textbook Solutions to score more in exam.

-Get the free view of chapter 11 Work and Energy Class 9 extra questions for Science and can use shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 11 Work and Energy Class 9 extra questions for Class 9 Science Textbook and can use Shaalaa.com to keep it handy for your exam preparation